 I have a sister who has cancer.
 Her cancer is slow-growing, and while she has to have periodic chemotherapy treatments, she could live a very long time.
 She is 54 years old and does not have life insurance.
 Is it possible to get insurance on someone who has cancer?

-There's a saying about insurance: You can buy it only when you don't need it.
-That's generally true for all types of insurance, unless a federal or state law makes it mandatory that insurance companies accept everyone -- as in the case of the Obamacare health insurance reform law.
-So your sister will be able to buy health insurance Jan.
-1, 2014, regardless of her health conditions.
+First, Barbara, there’s a saying about insurance: You can buy it only when you don’t need it.
+That’s generally true for all types of insurance, unless a federal or state law makes it mandatory that insurance companies accept everyone — as in the case of the Obamacare health insurance reform law.
+So your sister is now able to buy health insurance, regardless of her health conditions.
 However, no such law applies to life insurance.

 She is 54 years old and may still be employed.
 Maybe she has access to voluntary group life insurance at work.
 If enough healthy people participate in voluntary group life insurance, insurance companies will often offer a certain amount of guaranteed coverage for all comers regardless of health.
 I encourage you to look into that.

 You don’t mention why, at age 54, your sister needs life insurance.
 Maybe it’s to help her children with college costs.
 Or perhaps it’s to provide an ongoing income to her husband, or to pay off a mortgage.
 If she can’t qualify for life insurance, there are some steps she can take now that would ease the financial burden on her survivors.
 The steps might include setting up a trust or transferring homeownership to a trust or to her adult children.
 Updating her will and medical directives are musts.

 And Jim, let me begin by telling you how sorry I am that you and your wife are about to go through another cancer battle.
 How disheartening that must be!